Full engagement workflow for white-label CAM audit partners

 - Total: 30 to 45 minutes over 3 to 5 calendar days

-Re-audits become the core of a profitable CAM audit practice because the setup work from the first engagement (lease extraction, property profile, client relationship) compounds across years.
-A partner with 30 recurring client locations running annual re-audits can complete the full portfolio in roughly 20 to 25 hours of work per year, at essentially the same billing rates as first-year engagements.
+Re-audits become the core of a profitable CAM audit practice.
+The setup from the first engagement carries over each year.
+That setup is the lease extraction, the property profile, and the client relationship.
+A partner with 30 recurring client locations running annual re-audits can finish the full portfolio in about 20 to 25 hours per year.
+The billing rates stay close to first-year engagements.

-For details on the underlying detection rules that power the portal analysis, see the CAM audit detection rules overview and review what the CAM overcharge detection playbook covers for each charge category.
+For details on the detection rules behind the portal analysis, see the CAM audit detection rules overview.
+Then review what the CAM overcharge detection playbook covers for each charge category.

 Frequently Asked Questions